oncogenetics/LocusExplorer/README.md

 ### Availability
 The source code and installation instructions for Locus Explorer are available at https://github.com/oncogenetics/LocusExplorer.

-Locus Explorer is made available under the xxxx license.
+Locus Explorer is made available under the MIT license.

 ### Required Software
 Locus Explorer runs in the R environment but is designed to be an easy to use interface that does not require familiarity with R as a prerequisite.
 Locus explorer is platform agnostic and able to run on any operating system for which R is available.